 Phytates are stored forms of phosphorus.
-This bound phosphorus as an affinity for other minerals and will bind to them and push them through the gut, decreasing absorption.
+This bounds phosphorus as an affinity for other minerals and will bind to them and push them through the gut, decreasing absorption.
 High dietary intake of phytates is associated with an increased risk of magnesium deficiency.

 Oxalates are compounds found in plants, specifically plants with brilliant, large green leaves.
 (AKA our broad leaf veggies, like spinach, kale, chard, collard greens, beet greens, etc....)
-Studies show that diets high in these veggies decreases magnesium absorption.
+Studies show that diets high in these veggies decrease magnesium absorption.
 Oxalates are chelating agents, meaning they bind to minerals.
 So, like phytate they bind to minerals in the gut and push them through the stools reducing absorption.
 Cooking your greens is important.
 Anyone who knows me, knows I frown upon consuming raw broad leaf greens.
-Cook these greens, and keep our smaller less oxalate rich greens for raw consumption.
-Boiling is the most effective method to removing oxalates.
+Cook these greens and keep our smaller less oxalate rich greens for raw consumption.
+Boiling is the most effective method to remove oxalates.

 Your ability to absorb magnesium decreases with age, and magnesium deficiency speeds up aging.